mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 the media stream MAY signal this to the sending peer using a STOP\_SENDING frame.

-When a RoQ sender receives a STOP\_SENDING frame, the RoQ sender MUST open one or more new QUIC streams to send new media frames.
+When a RoQ sender receives a STOP\_SENDING frame for the last open stream available to send RTP/RTCP-data, the RoQ sender MUST open one or more new QUIC streams before sending new media frames.
 Any media frame that has already been sent on the QUIC stream that received the STOP\_SENDING frame, MUST NOT be sent again on the new QUIC stream(s).

 Note that an RTP receiver cannot request a reset of only a particular media frame because the sending QUIC implementation might already have sent data for